 - Recent Performance Profile: This is the document that produces the highest anxiety because it reveals to future employers what you accomplished and what your peers and your recent supervisors observed and suggested as areas to explore and improve.
 An insightful potential employer uses your review to validate impressions from their behavioral and emotional intelligence-related interview questions.

-If you have the determination of the industrious beaver, you can take your portfolio from a forest to a dam by working on one section at a time by following these four steps:
+If you have the determination of the industrious beaver, you can take your job search portfolio from a forest to a dam by working on one section at a time by following these four steps: